How to Buy Used Cars

 There's a lot to be said for buying a brand-new car.
 The fabled "new car smell" alone is enough to make just about anyone woozy.
 Still, there are considerable drawbacks to buying new too, and the biggest one is financial.
-No matter what kind of new car is purchased, it's going to depreciate considerably the moment it leaves the lot.
-Since the recession, more people have been turning to used cars than ever.
+No matter the price, make or model of new car, it WILL depreciate substantially as soon as it is driven off the lot.
+Since the recession, more and more people have been turning to used cars.
 The way many car buyers see it, used cars may not literally be new, but they are new to them.

 As with buying a new car, a lot of thought and consideration should be used when purchasing a used car.
 If anything, even more care should be taken when buying a previously owned car.
 After all, used cars could harbor all kinds of hidden issues.
 A seemingly good deal could turn out to be nothing more than a money pit, so extra caution is definitely in order.